 These examples are from an article called “Writing PPC Ad Copy that Delivers” by David Rodnitzky.

 How many times have you been convinced to buy a product or sign up for a service because of how the wording made you feel or think?

 Using Colors in Ad Campaigns to Trigger Emotions

 Just like words can pull out emotions, colors can do the same thing but it’s in more of subtle and silent kind of way.

 There are perfectly good reasons why Coca-Cola and Pepsi use red in their logo designs, why BP has a green color to represent clean and how McDonald’s expresses “Joy” with their golden articles.

 In the color chart below you can see a glimpse of what each color might represent in ad campaigns and logo usage.

-A recent conversion study show out of the 111 top online retailers 15% use red buttons, but when comparing red to green buttons, the red buttons almost always performed better.
+A recent conversion study shows out of the 111 top online retailers 15% use red call-to-action buttons, but when comparing red to green buttons, the red buttons almost always performed better.
 One company reported a 21% increase in clicks just because of the simple color change.

 This is why it’s always important to play with your ad campaigns and split test multiple versions.
 You never know what will make people click and convert.
-Play with emotions, colors and headlines that grab attention and you will definitely see a wide variety in conversions and clicks.
+Play with emotions, colors, and headlines that grab attention and you will definitely see a wide variety of conversions and clicks.